Keyboard shortcuts

 Sync --> BG[Background Thread]

-The Sync module queues operations for a background thread, which handles transport connections and retries failed sends with exponential backoff.
+The Sync module queues operations for a background thread, which uses a TransportManager to route requests to the appropriate transport based on address type.
+Failed sends are retried with exponential backoff.

 Current Limitations